szabgab/linkedin-csv.rs/README.md

 This crate defines structs that can be used to parse the CSV files exported from LinkedIn.

+See the `main.rs` file on how to use the functions.

 To export the data from Google: